atodorov/atodorov.github.com/source/_posts/2015-11-21-updated-macbook-air-drivers-for-rhel-7.2.markdown

 suspend.
 My battery was drained as I left the computer as-is overnight.
 Suspending from the Desktop menu however appears to work.
 See [Issue #41](https://github.com/patjak/mba6x_bl/issues/41).
-I'd love to get some help in debugging what's going wrong and trying to fix it. at this point I have no idea where to look and if it's the driver to blame or something else on the system.
+I'd love to get some help in debugging what's going wrong and trying to fix it.
+At this point I have no idea where to look and if it's the driver to blame or something else on the system.